Thick as Thieves (TV series): Episode 7 – "Home & Away" (13 July 1974)

 With Annie away in Benidorm for a holiday with her friend, George and Stan make a decent fist of keeping the home in good order and clean, even learning not to burn their dinner along the way.
 However the cat's away, so a couple of strays start sniffing out the territory - and the two boys feel that they must rise to the challenge.
 Any chance of one-upmanship when Annie returns home are dashed by their respective dates still hanging around.

 Episode 8 – "Holy Deadlock" (20 July 1974)

 Annie may have double the trouble with two men at her beck and call - nearly - but for this she has sacrificed the other luxuries life has to offer.
 She stops short of saying she wants them to start stealing stuff again.
 Instead, competing against each other to vie for Annies' affections, both men independently decide to secretly get some loot in - both by doing a house over.
 Except that they both choose the same house at the same time, and their collective talents are going to be no match against its owner - the girlfriend of the local gangland boss.

-Trivia

-Pat Ashton who played Annie was 11 years older than both Bob Hoskins who played her husband George, and John Thaw who played her lover, Stan.